jan-bogaerts/mark/README.md

 ## Contribution Guidelines

 Contributions are welcome!
-If you'd like to contribute to the MarkdownCode project, please make a Pull Request (PR) and send it for review.
+If you'd like to contribute to the Mark project, please make a Pull Request (PR) and send it for review.